tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

 1. MultiSig

-   The Laser Beam MultiSig corresponds to a Mimblewimble $2-of-2$ Multiparty Bulletproof UTXO, as described [here](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#mimblewimble--ntext-of-n--multiparty-bulletproof-utxo).
+   The Laser Beam MultiSig corresponds to a Mimblewimble $2-of-2​$ Multiparty Bulletproof UTXO, as described [here](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#mimblewimble--ntext-of-n--multiparty-bulletproof-utxo).
-   There is more than one method for creating the MultiSig's associated Bulletproof range proof, and utilizing the [Bulletproofs MPC Protocol](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#creating-the-multiparty-bulletproof-range-proof) can make it more secure.
+   There is more than one method for creating the MultiSig's associated Bulletproof range proof.
+Utilizing the [Bulletproofs MPC Protocol](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#creating-the-multiparty-bulletproof-range-proof) can make it more secure.